 Aerodynamics of Biscuits and Biscuit Blast Off are quirky and lively books, full of pace and exciting use of language.
-Please see below some ideas of how this text can support your teaching in schools.
-Please feel free to email me at firstname.lastname@example.org It would be wonderful to engage with you and see what the children create.
+Below are some ideas of how these texts can support your teaching in schools.
+Please email me at email@example.com It would be wonderful to engage with you and see what the children create.